ahshen26/ProjectFusionAI-master/README.md

-# Radiant - Business analytics using R and Shiny
+# ProjectFusionAI

 <!-- [![Build Status](https://travis-ci.org/radiant-rstats/radiant.png?branch=master)](https://travis-ci.org/radiant-rstats/radiant) -->
 <!-- [![Coverage Status](https://img.shields.io/coveralls/vnijs/radiant.svg)](https://coveralls.io/r/vnijs/radiant?branch=master) -->
 [![CRAN\_Status\_Badge](http://www.r-pkg.org/badges/version/radiant)](https://CRAN.R-project.org/package=radiant)

-Radiant is an open-source platform-independent browser-based interface for business analytics in [R](https://www.r-project.org/).
+ProjectFusion AI is an open-source, platform-independent, browser-based interface for ML modeling in [R](https://www.r-project.org/).
 The application is based on the [Shiny](https://shiny.posit.co/) package and can be run locally or on a server.
+ProjectFusion AI was originally developed as Radiant by Vincent Nijs, and this version maintains all functionalities with appropriate acknowledgments to the original source.
 Radiant was developed by <a href="https://rady.ucsd.edu/faculty-research/faculty/vincent-nijs.html" target="\_blank">Vincent Nijs</a>.
 Please use the issue tracker on GitHub to suggest enhancements or report problems: https://github.com/radiant-rstats/radiant/issues.
 For other questions and comments please use radiant@rady.ucsd.edu.

 ## Key features

 - Explore: Quickly and easily summarize, visualize, and analyze your data
 - Cross-platform: It runs in a browser on Windows, Mac, and Linux
 - Reproducible: Recreate results and share work with others as a state file or an [Rmarkdown](https://rmarkdown.rstudio.com/) report
-- Programming: Integrate Radiant's analysis functions with your own R-code
+- Programming: Integrate Project Fusion AI's analysis functions with your own R-code
 - Context: Data and examples focus on business applications

 <iframe width="640" height="375" src="https://www.youtube.com/embed/7L3hDpLw53I" frameborder="0" allowfullscreen></iframe>